CPO3103: Politics of Western Europe

 - After installing the browser, please take the Practice Quiz to familiarize yourself with the testing environment and to ensure that you have downloaded the Respondus Lockdown Browser correctly.

-- The co-curricular activity report cannot exceed 450 words.
-(Over 450 words would be deductions from the guideline rubric; the paper should not have less than 350 words but under no circumstances more than 450 words).
-The page count is secondary—word count determines whether this requirement of 350 to 450 words is met, but you should expect a paper length about 1 - 1.5 pages.
+- The final research paper cannot exceed 3,500 words.
+(Over a 3,500 words would be deductions from the guideline rubric; for some students, the challenge is getting to 3,500 words, for others keeping it to 3,500 words—the paper should not have less than 3,000 words but under no circumstances more than 3,500 words).
+The page count is secondary—word count determines whether this requirement of 3,000 to 3,500 words is met, but you should expect a paper length about 10-12 pages.

 - Format: Normal margins, 12 pt Times New Roman (or Palatino Linotype) font, double spacing, no extra spaces between paragraphs.

-- Quotations: Likely you will not need quotation as you are using your own words to paraphrase an experience.
-If you do want to quote, please stick with one quotation type, choose the one you feel most comfortable with/you are used to, i.e., either MLA, or APA, or Chicago, or Turabian—but stick with it/be consistent.
+- Quotations: Stick with one quotation type, choose the one you feel most comfortable with/you are used to, i.e., either MLA, or APA, or Chicago, or Turabian—but stick with it/be consistent.

-- Final Report: The co-curricular activity paper is due through the Turnitin dropbox on the Modules section of Canvas.
-This means it will be checked whether it is original in terms of compared to the world-wide web, scholarly outlets, and reviews submitted with Turnitin—but also compared to your peers in this class.
-This is an individual assignment and you must work on it by yourself, i.e., it cannot be identical or similar to another student’s submitted paper.
+- Final Paper: The final research paper is due through the Turnitin dropbox on the Modules section of Canvas.
+This means it will be checked whether it is original in terms of compared to the world-wide-web, scholarly outlets, and reviews submitted with Turnitin—but also compared to your peers in this class.
+This is an individual assignment and you must work on it by yourself, i.e., it cannot be identical or similar to another student’s submitted research paper.

 - Late submission is subject to the deduction policy specified above under “Policies.”
 However, 10 days after the initial deadline submission will close permanently and no further late submission will be possible after that date.